Joyful (song)

-"Joyful" (stylized in lower case) is a song by American Christian singer and songwriter Dante Bowe, which was released on March 12, 2021, as the lead single to his second studio album, Circles.
+"Joyful" (stylized in lower case) is a song by American Christian and Gospel singer and songwriter Dante Bowe, which was released on March 12, 2021, as the lead single to his second studio album, Circles.
 Bowe co-wrote the song with Ben Schofield.
 Ben Schofield handled the production of the single.

 "Joyful" peaked at No. 14 on the US Hot Christian Songs chart, and at No. 3 on the Hot Gospel Songs chart.
 "Joyful" won the GMA Dove Award Contemporary Gospel Recorded Song of the Year at the 2021 GMA Dove Awards.
 It was nominated for the Grammy Award for Best Gospel Performance/Song at the 2022 Grammy Awards.

 Background

 On March 12, 2021, Dante Bowe released "Joyful" as the lead single to his second studio album, Circles, along with its accompanying music video.
 The single followed the announcement made earlier that month, stated that Circles will be slated for release on March 26, 2021.

 Dante Bowe spoke of the message behind the song, saying: "Joy is so different than happiness.
 While happiness is that temporary feeling created by circumstance, joy isn’t based on anything other than truth.
 You can be in a bad place or sad situation and still have joy: the knowing that greater things are coming and the moment you are in is not the end."

 Bowe opined that "Joyful" a "completely different" single, stating that he was pushing boundaries of what he was offering his audience sonically, by giving them "something that they’d have to grow into."